-The implementation of this SQL server monitoring is also quite easy because of its preconfigured sensors templates.
+The implementation of this SQL server monitoring is also quite easy because of its preconfigured sensor templates.

-The best thing about the PRTG is where other SQL monitoring tools are only available as free for a limited period of time, it comes with a lifetime free version with restriction to monitor 100 sensors.
+The best thing about the PRTG is that other SQL monitoring tools are only available as free for a limited period, it comes with a lifetime free version with a restriction to monitor 100 sensors.
 Also, free apps for iOS and Android are available.
-It comes as a Trail version for 30 days with all features unlocked and if the user doesn’t upgrade then it will automatically turn in to free version with a limited number of 100 sensors.
+It comes as a Trail version for 30 days with all features unlocked and if the user doesn’t upgrade then it will automatically turn into a free version with a limited number of 100 sensors.

-In the paid section, the PRTG charges as per the usage of the sensors, for example, the 500 sensor package is available at $1600 for one server installation.
+In the paid section, the PRTG charges as per the usage of the sensors, for example, the 500-sensor package is available at $1,899 for one server installation.

-- Admin can set a notification on for different SQL database server performance events.
+- Admin can set a notification for different SQL database server performance events.

 - Triggered alerts can be sent via email or SMS.
 If you have the PRTG Network Monitor App on iOS and Android the same can be received there.

 - For reporting, the PRTG network monitor can provide customizable reports to monitor specific datasets in databases.